exa-analytics/exatomic/docs/source/index.rst

 quantum mechanics calculations.
 Included in this package are sub-packages dedicated to parsing data from software programs used in the field.
 A quick method to get started with visualization is through the `Jupyter notebook`_.
-This package is built on the `Exa Analytics Framework`_.

 .. flashy example (todo)